 Be sure to check weather conditions before setting off in the morning, bad weather can cause road closures.
 Plus you may need snow chains to get up to the ski resort.
 Follow Queenstown District Lakes on Facebook for live road updates.

 Heres some directions:

 If you don’t have a car there are also a number of other options for you to choose between.
 Many buses run from Queenstown including a package by Real Journeys.
-You can book a lift pass and a return bus ticket on their website here:
+You can book a return bus ticket on their website here: